spuddick/admin-code-editor/README.txt

 1. The Admin Code Editor HTML, CSS, and JavaScript is output below the regular post content
 2. Specify the default settings for the Admin Code Editor here
 3. The Admin Code Editor HTML Editor.
-In this screenshot the search functionality is active.
 4. The Admin Code Editor CSS Editor.
 In this screenshot SCSS is being used as the preprocessor and an error is currently being displayed.
 5. The Admin Code Editor JavaScript Editor.
 6. Settings modal window with the General tab active.